garrandall/popular-music-data/tracks/your-precious-love-marvin-gaye-tammi-terrell.md

 And I, I've got a song to sing
 Tellin' the world about the joy you bring
 And you gave me a reason for livin'
-And ooo, you taught me, you taught me the meaning of givin'
+And oo, you taught me, you taught me the meaning of givin'